-- 1. Members of the academic staff on full-time regular academic appointment who have completed three consecutive years of service at the rank of Instructor (or equivalent) or above may petition for a leave of absence with partial pay for not more than one year of study, which will culminate in the receipt of an advanced degree within five years.
+1. Members of the academic staff on full-time regular academic appointment who have completed three consecutive years of service at the rank of Instructor (or equivalent) or above may petition for a leave of absence with partial pay for not more than one year of study, which will culminate in the receipt of an advanced degree within five years.
 Such petition shall set forth the course of study to be pursued, the institution to be attended, an account of the petitioner's prospect for securing an advanced degree, and such other information as may be required.
-The petition shall be granted only after the Chancellor, VCAA, and the appropriate dean have determined that (i) the interests of LSUHSC-NO will be best served by granting such leave and - (ii) the petitioner will return to their LSUHSC-NO duties for at least two years before accepting employment elsewhere. - 2.
-Leaves to obtain advanced degrees may be granted by the LSU Board upon recommendations through the LSU President from the Chancellor.
-The amount of pay to be allowed under such a grant shall be determined in each individual case, but in no event shall it exceed one-half of the regular salary that would accrue to the petitioner during the period of leave.
+The petition shall be granted only after the Chancellor, VCAA, and the appropriate dean have determined that (i) the interests of LSUHSC-NO will be best served by granting such leave and shall it exceed one-half of the regular salary that would accrue to the petitioner during the period of leave.
 For the academic-year employee, the term "regular" refers to the salary of the academic year without presumption of summer-term appointment.
 If the petitioner, upon taking educational leave, does not return to LSUHSC-NO for the required two years, they shall pay back to LSUHSC-NO the amount paid to the petitioner for the leave.
 The period of service completed prior to granting of leave under this section shall not be counted in considering eligibility for sabbatical leave.